bwlewis/exm/README.md

 Exm is a simple tool for out-of-core (OOC) computing.
 It is launched as a command line utility, taking an application as an argument.
-All memory allocations larger than a specified threshold are memory-mapped to a binary file.
-When data are not needed, they are stored on disk.
-It aims to be both process- and thread-safe.
-It includes an optional, simple API that can be used by programs to dynamically fine tune out of core allocation details.
+All memory allocations larger than a specified threshold are memory-mapped to a file.
+Exm aims to be both process- and thread-safe.
+It includes an optional, simple API that can be used by programs to dynamically fine tune allocation details.

 Use exm with, for instance, a fast NVME flash device.
-Exm complements Linux system swap (also on a fast storage device) and works best together with swap.
+Exm complements Linux system swap and works best together with swap.
+Linux swap efficiently manages situations in which lots of smaller allocations exceed available memory, while exm efficiently handles large allocations.

-Linux swap efficiently manages situations in which lots of smaller allocations exceed available memory, while exm handles large allocations.
+Multiple processes using exm, including forked child processes, may use private copy on write mappings (the default), or optionally shared writable mappings or duplicated private mappings.

 ## Requirements

-OpenMP
+OpenMP, glibc

 ## Installing exm